ZakiZtraki/AndruinoBeginner/content/lessons/day23/lesson.md

 ## 1. ESP32 GPIO overview

 Unlike the Arduino Uno’s numbered digital/analog labels, the ESP32 exposes up to 34 GPIOs that can have multiple functions.
-Some pins are safe for general use, others are input‑only or reserved for boot configuration (strapping).
-A beginner‑friendly summary from LearnIoT lists:
+Some pins are reserved for boot configuration (strapping), and others are input‑only ([ESP32 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf)):

-- **Safe GPIOs:** 16 (RX2), 17 (TX2), 13, 14, 25, 26, 27 for LEDs and motors; 32 and 33 for analog sensors; 21 (SDA) and 22 (SCL) for I²C【101643182054638†L87-L94】.
-- **Strapping pins to avoid:** 0, 2, 5, 12 and 15.
-These pins determine the ESP32’s boot mode; connecting them to external circuits can prevent the board from starting【101643182054638†L96-L100】.
+- **Strapping pins to avoid during boot:** 0, 2, 5, 12 and 15.
+These pins determine the ESP32’s boot mode; connecting them to external circuits can prevent the board from starting.
-- **Input‑only pins:** 34, 35, 36 and 39 can only be used as inputs (e.g. analog sensors); they cannot drive LEDs【101643182054638†L99-L100】.
+- **Input‑only pins:** 34, 35, 36 and 39 can only be used as inputs (e.g. analog sensors); they cannot drive LEDs.

-Use safe GPIOs for general digital I/O.  When using a pin for a specific peripheral (I²C, SPI, UART), follow the mapping shown in your board’s pinout.
-Remember that all pins operate at **3.3 V logic**—connecting 5 V signals directly may damage the ESP32.
+For general digital I/O, choose pins that are **not** strapping pins and **not** input‑only, and follow the mapping shown in your board’s pinout.
+Remember that all pins operate at **3.3 V logic**—connecting 5 V signals directly may damage the ESP32 ([ESP32 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf)).

 ## 2. Digital input and output